 It’s now been over two weeks since our trip to Japan as part of the Spring Chazen Tour.
 It seems as if it were a whirlwind of a dream.
 Yet I am surrounded by reminders of the awesome experience as I sip the macha tea that I had purchased from Kyoto, looking at the cute light up miniature car from the Toyota factory, and treating myself to a sake face mask from Tokyo.

 As a second year, my time at CBS is sadly coming to an end.
 I reflect not only on my time in Japan but my time in general in this crazy thing call business school.
 I’ve been fortunate enough to have gotten to do a lot of things that I would never dream of during my time here.
 But at the very top of my list of business school experiences would be Chazen (both participating as well as planning a study tour) as well as orientation week as a Peer Advisor.
 For the first years out there, I highly recommending doing both at least once during their time here.
-Though completely different, doing a Chazen Tour as well as being a PA are similar in that both are completely immersive, at times intense, dynamic, and extremely rewarding experiences.
+Though completely different, doing a Chazen Study Tour as well as being a PA are similar in that both are completely immersive, at times intense, dynamic, and extremely rewarding experiences.
 You not only get to know a lot of your classmates on a deeper level, but you also learn a lot about yourself.
-Being in a totally new country and culture on a Chazen trip can reveal a lot about who you are; your preferences, tastebuds, lifestyle, and friendship dynamics in a foreign setting.
+Being in a totally new country and culture on a Chazen study tour can reveal a lot about who you are; your preferences, tastebuds, lifestyle, and friendship dynamics in a foreign setting.
 Being a PA puts your leadership style to the test and helps you discover what kind of group dynamics and culture to build from scratch.
-And if you’re lucky enough to plan a Chazen trip, it’s like being a PA in a totally different country for a whole week.
+And if you’re lucky enough to plan a Chazen study tour, it’s like being a PA in a totally different country for a whole week.
 I highly recommend it!

 Thus I conclude my blog series with a big smile on this great adventure that I was able to book end with my experience at CBS.
 Big thanks for the organizers of Japan Section B, Shohei, Yu, Asumi, Yohei, Tomo, and Masu for making us feel so welcome in their country.
 As a lifelong member of the CBS community, this is the practice of inclusion and the global network applied.
 Personally, I know I will be back in Japan soon, and I will never forget this amazing trip to the Land of the Rising Sun.